rushkeldon/weather_lens/README.md

 # WeatherLens

-#### Displays current weather conditions and 5-day forecast for the selected location
+#### Displays current weather conditions and 5-day forecast for the selected location using the [Dark Sky API](https://darksky.net/poweredby/) and the Google Map Geolocation API

 ## Why?